 There are some items that are absolutely essential for a day hike and others that will just make your life a little more comfortable.
 So I decided to put together a complete summer day hiking packing list that will ensure you don’t leave home without the items you need.

-Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them I receive a small commission, at no extra cost to you.
-This helps cover the cost of running this blog.
-Thanks for your support!
+Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them I receive a small commission, at no extra cost or price difference to you.
+This helps cover the cost of running this blog and keeps all resources free to access 🙂

 10 Day Hiking Essentials